What are they?

 You can request access to any environmental information held by the council.

 General (non environmental information) and requests for personal information are not covered under the EIR.
 Please see our Freedom of Information Act pages for details of how to request general information and our Data Protection pages for details of how to request personal information.

 How do I request information and will there be a charge?

-The EIR allow you to make your request either verbally or in writing.
+The EIR allow you to make your request either verbally or in writing and they also allow us to make a reasonable charge.
 We prefer written requests as they allow us to understand exactly what information you require.

 Please check our online Publication Scheme before making your EIR request as many popular requests are already included.